mmakaay/esphome-xiaomi_bslamp2/doc/configuration.md

     ..
 ```

-*Note: duplicate template names are ok, as long as they are within their own group.
+*Note: Duplicate template names are ok, as long as they are within their own group.
 If you use
 duplicate preset names within a single group, then the last preset will override the earlier
 one(s).*